First Hill Streetcar: Rolling stock

 The streetcars, numbered 401 to 407, were built by Czech manufacturer Inekon Trams, who also supplied the vehicles for the South Lake Union line and the Portland Streetcar system.
 The fleet was manufactured in Ostrava by Inekon and shipped to Seattle for final assembly by Pacifica Marine in 2015, falling significantly behind schedule and delaying the start of service.
 The streetcars draw their electrical power from overhead catenary that is energized at 750 volts direct current.
 Unlike the 12 Trio models used for the South Lake Union line, the 121 Trio features an on-board energy storage system that allows streetcars to run off-wire on downhill sections of the route and recharge the battery using regenerative braking.
-The streetcars are painted in colors to represent neighborhoods on the route, including baby blue for First Hill's hospitals, metallic gold for Pioneer Square's role in the Klondike gold rush, jade green for Little Saigon, hot pink for Capitol Hill, and red and yellow for Chinatown-International District.
+The streetcars are painted in colors to represent neighborhoods on the route, including baby blue for First Hill's hospitals, metallic gold for Pioneer Square's role in the Klondike gold rush, jade green for Little Saigon, hot pink for Capitol Hill, and red and yellow for Chinatown–International District.
+One of the streetcars includes the names of the constituent ethnic communities in the International District; it was updated in 2025 to add Filipinotown after lobbying from community activists.

 The First Hill line requires six streetcars during normal operations, with five in service and one operational spare.
 An additional vehicle would be required for the North Broadway extension.
 The streetcars are stored at an operations and maintenance facility within the city's Charles Street Service Center, connected via a spur track on 8th Avenue South.
 The facility has capacity for seven streetcars, including three within the maintenance shop, and is expandable using outdoor storage tracks.
 The building was awarded LEED Gold certification for its sustainable construction, including a green roof and solar panels, and also houses administrative offices for the streetcar system.